sni/lmd/README.md

 **EXPERIMENT - this is just an experiment so far, which means the repository is subject to rebases, force pushes, etc...**

-Fetches livestatus data from multiple sources and provides a cached livestatus api for those sources which makes livestatus querys a lot faster than requesting them directly from the remote sources.
+Fetches livestatus data from multiple sources and provides itself a livestatus api for those sources which makes livestatus querys a lot faster than requesting them directly from the remote sources.